jsommers/switchyard/documentation/reference.rst

    The IPProtocol class derives from the Python 3-builtin Enumerated class type.
 There are other protocol numbers defined.
-See switchyard.lib.packet.common for all defined values.
+See :py:mod:`switchyard.lib.packet.common` for all defined values.

 A just-constructed IPv4 header defaults to having all zeroes for the source and destination addresses ('0.0.0.0') and the protocol